fdekeers/mozart-container/README.md

 `exit`, or `CTRL+D` inside the container terminal.

-## Customization and troubleshooting
+## Advanced usage

-If you want to somewhat customize the container, or if you encounter some problems, please read this section.
+If you are familiar with programmation or Docker containers, you may want to customize the Mozart 1.4.0 container.
+This section provides more advanced documentation to do so.

 ### Python script for customization